 Under many state and federal laws, certain employers are required to establish and maintain anti-discrimination and anti-harassment policies to protect their employees.
-However, regardless of whether or not it is required by law, having such policies is definitely a good idea and is standard in the restaurant, bar and hospitality industry.
-By doing so, it sends a clear message to all employees that this type of behavior will not be tolerated.
+However, regardless of whether it is required by law, having such policies is a good idea and is standard in the hospitality industry.
+By doing so, employers send a message to all employees that this type of behavior will not be tolerated.
 Additionally, having such policies can help provide a defense for the restaurant owner/operator if such a lawsuit should arise.

 Written Restaurant & Bar Policies: